(While I’m busy finishing my book, here’s a guest post from Ellie Coverdale. Take it away, Ellie… —Jon)

 As if you hadn’t had enough isolation for one article, there’s more to come.
 So, you’ve isolated your component as part of your unit test and there’s now a test file linked to it.
 Good job, you have the framework for a really well architected unit test.
 So now you need to start actually performing the test.

 What you’re testing for is behavior, meaning how your components each behave as they are tested one by one.
 If they behave as desired/expected, then they pass.
 If any of the properties wind up in the wrong position, then you have a failed test on your hands.
 I always find that a failed test is for some reason more reassuring, at this individual level at least, than a completely flawless set of results.
 There’s something eerie about everything be perfectly correct on the first set of tests.
 Luckily, or unluckily if you don’t share my sense of paranoia, this is almost never the case.
 So, when your problems do appear you want to have your behaviors all neatly organized so you can identify the problematic components with ease.

 3. Include Negative Test Outcomes

 Really all that this is saying is that you need to be thorough about testing your system.
 “Testing for an outcome of a single component’s functionality isn’t as simple as ‘yes’ or ‘no’.
 It’s more a question of ‘no but…’ or ‘no and…’.
-You need to make sure that all possible outcomes, and the reason for each of them, are listed in the case file,” says Harrison Long, developer at Australian Help and State of Writing.
+You need to make sure that all possible outcomes, and the reason for each of them, are listed in the case file,” says Harrison Long.
 Having all of your negative test outcomes is a great way to have the most complete understanding possible.